 The restoration of some churches after the 1971 earthquake has unearthed old frescoes such as this nicely decorated niche in S. Marco, probably the work of a painter from Siena.

-While most buildings date from after the 1495 sack of the town, Tuscania retains many medieval corners similar to those of Viterbo, including the presence of profferli, decorated external staircases.
+While most buildings date from after the 1495 sack of the town, the town retains many medieval corners similar to those of Viterbo, including some profferli, decorated external staircases.

-Tuscania is located near Canino, the birthplace of Cardinal Alessandro Farnese Senior, who was for some time Papal Legate (governor) of Viterbo and its district, before becoming Pope Paul III; also his grandson Cardinal Ranuccio Farnese held that post in 1551.
-The Farnese established a small state (Duchy of Castro), immediately north of Tuscania, which at the time was called Toscanella (it was renamed Tuscania in 1911).
+The town is located near Canino, the birthplace of Cardinal Alessandro Farnese seniore, who was for some time Papal Legate (governor) of Viterbo and its district, before becoming Pope Paul III; also his grandson Cardinal Ranuccio Farnese held that post in 1551.
+The Farnese established a small state (Duchy of Castro) immediately north of Toscanella.

-The economic policies followed by the popes in the XVIIth and XVIIIth century did not encourage the development of advanced farming practices, as those implemented by the Grand Dukes did in Tuscany; the countryside of Tuscania became a pastureland and the town declined; the lack of decorations and statues in the churches which were built in that period is a clear indication of the state of the economy.
+The economic policies followed by the popes in the XVIIth and XVIIIth century did not encourage the development of advanced farming practices, as those implemented by the Grand Dukes in Tuscany; the countryside of Toscanella became a pastureland and the town declined; the lack of decorations and statues in the fašades of churches which were redesigned in that period is a clear indication of the state of the economy.

-In 1958 the development of modern Beijing was thought to be impaired by its historical city walls; President Mao Zedong stated that the past should not be an obstacle for the new and by 1970 almost all of the city walls had been demolished.
-In other countries economic factors or just greed have led to pulling down historical quarters; also in Italy from time to time politicians claim that regulations forbidding modifications of existing buildings are too strict, yet we owe to these regulations that in Tuscania the unusual portal of a former hospital or the fašade of a deconsecrated church continue to embellish the town.
+From time to time politicians claim that regulations forbidding modifications of existing buildings are too strict, yet we owe to these regulations that the unusual portal of a former hospital or the fašade of a deconsecrated church continue to embellish Italian towns.